ideal-postcodes/jquery.postcodes/README.md

 This plugin creates an input field to lookup postcodes on the Ideal Postcodes API.
 If the user searches a valid postcode, a dropdown menu is displayed and the selected address is piped into appropriate fields.

-The plugin provides addresses according to [Royal Mail's Addressing Guidelines](http://www.royalmail.com/personal/help-and-support/How-do-I-address-my-mail-correctly).
-I.e. Maximum of 3 address lines, a Post Town and Postcode.
+The plugin provides addresses according to [Royal Mail's Addressing Guidelines](http://www.royalmail.com/personal/help-and-support/How-do-I-address-my-mail-correctly). i.e. Maximum of 3 address lines, a Post Town and Postcode.
 More address data is also available.

 ![Ideal Postcodes Plugin Example](https://raw.github.com/ideal-postcodes/jquery.postcodes/master/misc/ideal_postcodes_snippet.png)

 ## Getting Started
-1) **[Download the plugin](https://raw.github.com/ideal-postcodes/jquery.postcodes/master/dist/postcodes.min.js)** and load the plugin on your page
+1) **[Download the plugin](https://raw.github.com/ideal-postcodes/jquery.postcodes/master/dist/postcodes.min.js)** and add to your page

 ```html
 <script src="jquery.js"></script>